lhotse-speech/lhotse/lhotse/workflows/activity_detection/README.md

 - Two classes, `SileroVAD8k` and `SileroVAD16k`, which integrate the [Silero VAD](https://github.com/snakers4/silero-vad) model for activity detection.

 ## Example usage in command line interface (CLI)

-1. Prepare the model for work:
+1. Read the Help

     ```bash
+    lhotse workflows activity-detection --help
+    ```

+2. Please note: if you are using the activity-detection script for the first time with any detection model, be sure to add the `--force_download` flag to preload the model state on your local machine from the appropriate source.
+Like this:

+    ```bash
     lhotse workflows activity-detection \
     --model-name silero_vad_16k \
-    --chore
+    ...\
+    --force_download \
     ```

-2. Run activity detection using the Silero VAD model:
+3. Run activity detection using the Silero VAD model:

     ```bash
     lhotse workflows activity-detection \